Jewish News

-The Jewish News is a free weekly newspaper, established in 1997, that serves the Jewish communities of Greater London – specifically Middlesex, Hertfordshire and Essex.
-In 2002, it won the Press Gazette free newspaper of the year.
+The Jewish News is a free weekly newspaper, established in 1997, that serves the Jewish communities of Greater London – specifically, Middlesex, Hertfordshire and Essex.

 In February 2020, it announced plans to merge with The Jewish Chronicle.
 In April 2020, it announced that it would enter voluntary liquidation, alongside The Jewish Chronicle, preparatory to a combined rescue plan, but following a bid emerging for The Jewish Chronicle, announced that it would continue as an independent publication.
 In Autumn 2020, the newspaper's ownership was transferred to the Independent Jewish Community News Foundation.

-Operations
+History

+Jewish News was founded in 1997 and serves the Jewish communities of Greater London.
+It claims to be the largest Jewish newspaper in the United Kingdom.

 The Jewish News is published in tabloid format and distributed free of charge.
 Published every Thursday, the paper provides a weekly mix of local, national and international Jewish news, opinions, features, sport and entertainment.

 With a weekly distribution of 24,518 copies as audited by ABC for the period July to December 2016, the paper is the largest Jewish Newspaper in the UK by distribution.
 It is available at more than 230 points across the capital including synagogues, shops, schools, community centres and street stands, and as of 2019 it had reached its 1,100th edition.
 It is currently under the editorship of former Daily Mail journalist and The Jewish Advocate editor Richard Ferrer.

+In 2002, Jewish News won the Press Gazette Free Newspaper of the Year award.
+In June 2015, Jewish News co-organised a UK-Israel Shared Strategic Challenges Conference.
+Speakers at the day-long event in Parliament included then Israeli deputy prime minister Silvan Shalom, Opposition Leader Isaac Herzog, Yesh Atid leader Yair Lapid as well as UK Middle East Minister Tobias Ellwood and Charles Farr, the Home Office's counter terrorism chief.